 It had taken losing her child to understand what Adeyemi was insisting on all those years.
 Although she had made amends, even taken it to the extreme and stopped working at that period till her children were a lot older, but she still couldn’t assuage her guilt.

-She wished she had somehow been psychic and stopped work a week or even a day before the incidence.
+She wished she had somehow been psychic and stopped work a week or even a day before the incident.
 Maybe this, she reasoned, would have been averted.

 There were no guarantees in life, she knew but she really believed she would have been more careful with her child than a nanny ever would.
 After all, no matter how you treated a help, she wasn’t blood.